 Our guiding privacy principles are here.

-Our service-specific privacy policies (for services such as Mobile Security, SAFE, and TOTAL products) are here.
+Our service-specific privacy policies (for services such as F‑Secure Total) are here.

 This privacy statement is given by F‑Secure Corporation, a Finnish publicly listed corporation with Business ID 3269349-7 (“F‑Secure”, “we”, “our”, “us”).
 All our subsidiaries also apply this policy.